CelerPi/CharityOasis/README.md

 We will open-source everything here.
 Please feel free to check it whenever you want.

-Here is our Whitepaper link below:

-##Choose the language you want to download by click the text:
+## Choose the language you want to download by click the text:

   - English: [CharityOasis WhitePaper(English).pdf](https://github.com/user-attachments/files/16149956/CharityOasis.WhitePaper.English.pdf)